bureson/nn-compass/scenes/dilemma4.md

 # Feedback

-This is a very emphathetic response towards Hanne.
-However, by not addressing your different working style preferences there's a risk that you'll become increasingly frustrated with Hanne's need for involvement over time.
-Consider talking more openly to Hanne about your different preferences and discuss ways to work together around these.
-This is a dilemma of balancing your own authenticity as a manager with your team members' needs, awareness of own and others' emotions, and providing sincere feedback.
+It's good that you're mindful of your Danish team members' emotions.
+However, it might be at the expense of Olga's wellbeing.
+If you tell your team that they can speak Danish when Olga is not around, there is a risk that they will try to avoid her more.
+This is a dilemma of balancing the emotions of others on the one hand, and creating a healthy and collaborative work environment on the other.

 # Outcome